List of returning characters in Kamen Rider Zi-O: Kazuma Kenzaki

 Through a combination of Another Blade being created in 2019 instead of 2004 and his Undead status, Kazuma was able to retain his Rider powers, which he used to confront Hajime after spending years in hiding, believing he was still using his powers after all of the sacrifices he made for him.
-When Another Blade absorbed Kazuma and Hajime's Undead cells, the former regained his humanity and the latter became completely human, before Zi-O Trinity defeats the Another Rider and prevents the mass destruction caused by her becoming a Joker Undead.
+When Another Blade absorbed Kazuma and Hajime's Undead cells, the former regained his humanity and the latter became completely human, before Zi-O Trinity defeats the Another Rider and prevents the mass destruction caused by her becoming a Joker.
 Following this, Kazuma and Hajime entrusted their Ride Watches to the Time Riders.